camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/04-migration/01-migrate-71-72.html.md

 ## 6. Install the Camunda Archive

-Install the Camunda EAR, i.e. the file `$WAS_DISTRIBUTION/modules/camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
+Install the Camunda EAR, i.e., the file `$WAS_DISTRIBUTION/modules/camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
 During the installation, the EAR will try to reference the previously created `Camunda` shared library.

 As of version 7.2, the Camunda job executor resource adapter (RAR) that you uninstalled in step 1 is part of the Camunda EAR and therefore does not need to be installed separately.